Learning Analytics: Shaping the Future of Education

 In this talk we explore the intersection of data science, big data, and healthcare, providing a background to problem domains, considering the progress so far, assessing the potential of such approaches, and exploring possible future directions.

-Dr. Dhiya Al-Jumeily is the Associate Dean of External Engagement for the Faculty of Engineering and Technology.
+Biography: Prof. Dhiya Al-Jumeily is the Associate Dean of External Engagement for the Faculty of Engineering and Technology.
 He has extensive research interests covering a wide variety of interdisciplinary perspectives concerning the theory and practice of Applied Computing in medicine, human biology, and health care.
 He has published well over 170 peer reviewed scientific publications, 6 books and 5 book chapters, in multidisciplinary research areas including: Technology Enhanced Learning, Applied Artificial Intelligence, Neural Networks, Signal Prediction, Telecommunication Fraud Detection, AI-based clinical decision-making, medical knowledge engineering, Human-Machine Interaction, intelligent medical information systems, wearable and intelligent devices and instruments.
 But his current research passion is decision support systems for self-management of health and disease.

 Dhiya has successfully supervised 16 PhD students’ studies and has been an external examiner to various UK and overseas Universities for undergraduate, postgraduate and research degrees.
 He has been actively involved as a member of editorial board and review committee for a number peer reviewed international journals, and is on program committee or as a general chair for a number of international conferences.